sonic-net/DASH/documentation/general/design/sdn-packet-flow-transforms.md

 to the correct ENI policy processing pipeline.
 This ENI selection is done based on the **inner destination MAC** of the packet, which is matched against the MAC of the ENI.

+Cloud Service Providers and enterprises that are deploying Software Defined Networking (SDN) can use **Software Load Balancer** (SLB) to evenly distribute tenant and tenant customer network traffic among virtual network resources.
+SLB enables multiple servers to host the same workload, providing high availability and scalability.

 ## Packet flow - selecting packet path